secar600/secar-documents/source/diagnostics.rst

 Images are viewed by using Viola.
 To start up Viola:

+- Make sure the viewer camera is on (CS Studio page for diagnostics)
-- Start the viola shell script from the command line in the experiment account (the terminal must be running on a computer on the controls network, e.g. U5PC1, U5PC5, U5PC8, or U5PC9): :code:`start_viola.sh --setting ~/Documents/viola_settings/VD_D1783.json`.
-There should be a json file for each SECAR viewer that contains the specific viewer settings.
+- Start the viola shell script from the command line in the experiment account (the terminal must be running on a computer on the controls network, e.g. U5PC1, U5PC5, U5PC8, or U5PC9): :code:`./start_viola.sh.
+Click on File - Open Setting to select the json file that sets up a particular viewer for viewing.
+These are typically locted in a folder for the current experiment that is located in  ~/Documents/viola_settings`.
+For example a folder 'E3_Settings' for experiment E3.
+Inside this folder there should be a json file for each SECAR viewer that contains the specific viewer settings.
 - The viewers and their standard file names are:
     - Viewer 1457: VD_D1457.json
     - Viewer 1515: VD_D1515.json